Updated on 4 Nov. 2020

-China MEE issued the "List of Chemicals under Priority Control (second batch)" (Draft) (the “Priority Chemicals”) for public consultation on May 7, 2020.
+China MEE issued the "List of Chemicals under Priority Control (second batch)" (the “Priority Chemicals”) on 2 Nov.
+2020.

 Chemicals listed in the “Priority Chemicals” are considered to be inherently hazardous, may exist in the environment for a long time and may pose greater environmental risks to the environment and human health.
 These chemicals will be restricted, phased out and replaced in production, use, import and export.
 There are no nickel related compounds in the “Priority Chemicals”.